akka/akka/akka-docs/rst/java/logging.rst

 =======

 Logging is performed asynchronously through an event bus.
-Log events are processed by an event handler actor and it will receive the log events in the same order as they were emitted.
+Log events are processed by an event handler actor that receives the log events in the same order they were emitted.

 .. note::
   The event handler actor does not have a bounded inbox and is run on the default dispatcher.
 This means that logging extreme amounts of data may affect your application badly.
-It can be somewhat mitigated by making sure to use an async logging backend though.
+This can be somewhat mitigated by using an async logging backend though.
 (See :ref:`slf4j-directly-java`)

 You can configure which event handlers are created at system start-up and listen to logging events.
 That is done using the ``loggers`` element in the :ref:`configuration`.